aedobbyn/year-of-the-donald/year_of_the_donald.md

 combo.by.state.spread <- combo.by.state %>%
   select (
     state_abbreviation, candidate,
-    tot.votes, # note that have to take out mean.votes or tot.votes so that don't get NAs in the Trump and Clinton columns pop, mean.female, mean.white, mean.black, mean.hisp, mean.inc
+    tot.votes, # note that you have to take out either mean.votes or tot.votes so that you don't get NAs in the Trump and Clinton columns pop, mean.female, mean.white, mean.black, mean.hisp, mean.inc ) %>%
-  ) %>%
   na.omit() %>%